 The Compensation Committee of the Board of Directors has reviewed and discussed with management the Compensation Discussion and Analysis.
 Based on that review and discussion, the members of the Compensation Committee identified below recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.

 Respectfully submitted,

-The Compensation Committee of the Board of Directors of RBC Bearings Incorporated
+The Compensation Committee of the Board of RBC Bearings Incorporated

-Richard R. Crowell (Chairman) Alan B. Levine William P. Killian
+Richard R. Crowell (Chairman) Alan B. Levine Dr. Amir Faghri

 SUMMARY COMPENSATION